frkncngz/moya-generator/README.md

 # moya-generator

 A tool that generates several Moya providers and models from given config files.
+You can check the example project [here](https://github.com/frkncngz/moya-generator-example)

 ## Installation
 1. Add `pod 'moya-generator', :podspec => 'https://raw.githubusercontent.com/frkncngz/moya-generator/master/moya-generator.podspec'` to your Podfile and `pod install`